-ACs shall render the following returns to CBN monthly:
+ACs and APs shall render the following periodic returns to CBN using existing channels as specified by the Bank:

 - Volume of transactions

 - ii.
 Value of transactions

 - iii.
 Number of users

 - iv.
 Success rates

 - v.
 Failure rates

 - vi.
 Security incidents

 - vii.
 Fraud incidents

 - viii.
 Downtime reports

 - ix.
-Any other requirements as the CBN shall determine from time to time
+Any other requirements as the CBN shall determine from time to time.